matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 For the best possible user experience, clients should also include unsent relations into the client-side aggregation.
-When adding a relation to the send queue, clients should locally aggregate it into the relations of the target event, ideally regardless of the target event having an `event_id` already or still being pending.
+When adding a relation to the send queue, clients should locally aggregate it into the relations of the target event, ideally regardless of the target event having received an `event_id` already or still being pending.
 If the client gives up on sending the relation for some reason, the relation should be de-aggregated from the relations of the target event.
 If the client offers the user a possibility of manually